lightningnetwork/lnd/docs/remote-signing.md

 # Just an example, this is the port that needs to be opened in the firewall and
 # reachable from the node "watch-only".
 rpclisten=10019

+# The signer node will not look at the chain at all, it only needs to sign
+# things with the keys contained in its wallet.
+So we don't need to hook it up
+# to any chain backend.
+[bitcoin]
+# We still need to signal that we're using the Bitcoin chain.
+bitcoin.active=true

+# And we're making sure mainnet parameters are used.
+bitcoin.mainnet=true

+# But we aren't using a "real" chain backed but a mocked one.
+bitcoin.node=nochainbackend
 ```

 After successfully starting up "signer", the following command can be run to